No Man’s Folk

 WHAT DOES IT LOOK LIKE AND WHAT DO WE DO?

-No Man’s Folk is done mostly in homes, yet also travels where people come together for a better future.
+No Man’s Folk is done mostly in homes, and also wherever people come together for a better future.
 You need a space for about 30 people.
-It can happen with a group of 6.
+It can happen with a group of 2-6.
 The persons who come are encouraged most to come because they love music and love to sing.

-At the center of the space is a sacred drum or harmonium or a guitar — any instrument shared will do.
+At the center of the space is a sacred drum or harmonium or a guitar or an acordion or the pipes — any instrument shared will do.
 There are 4 chairs around the center with other instruments here and there.
 The way No Man’s Folk looks is a room, a central instrument, four chairs and other instruments here and there.

 Everyone sits around the musical center.
-We begin with gratitude and a short ritual where we invite you to feel and let go of grief, fear, desire, anger, pain, insanity, despair, restlessness, shame, guilt, suicidal tendencies.
-The songs will be originals in both traditional folk styles as well as Indigenous style, the folk songs will be Indigenous and traditional.
-There is a rhythm between the center and the gathering.
-We will sing 4 songs and then songs/prayers/stories are invited from those gathered.
+Begin with gratitude and a short ritual where you invite all present to feel and let go of grief, fear, desire, anger, pain, insanity, despair, restlessness, shame, guilt, suicidal tendencies.
+Sing through the pain together.
+Let the songs be originals in both traditional folk styles as well as Indigenous styles.
+Let the songs be Indigenous and traditional.
+Create a rhythm between the leaders in the center and the gathering.
+Sing 4 songs and then invite 2-4 songs/prayers/stories from those gathered.

 No Man’s music, therefore, invites a new understanding of folk music that opens room for the ongoing original folk music — the songs and traditions of Indigenous resistance the world over that for 500 years now have endured and sustained culture and soul.

 It calls for a de-colonized method of song-writing.
 Re-indigenized song-writing is an inherently sacred activity linked to revelatory experiences in dreaming, ritual, creativity in relationship with a sacred Earth, Ancestors.
 It is care for the soul of a people and the life-giving relationship with all ecosystems.